parisepigenetics/RASflow_EDC/README.md

 8024116      snakejob.+ 2020-05-14T13:48:56   00:01:48                2000Mn  COMPLETED
 8024116.bat+      batch 2020-05-14T13:48:56   00:01:48    113456K     2000Mn  COMPLETED
 ```
-Here you have the job ID and name, its starting time, its running time, the maximum RAM used, the memory you requested (it has to be higher than MaxRSS, otherwise the job fails, but not much higher to allow the others to use the ressource), and job status (failed, completed, running).
+Here you have the job ID and name, its starting time, its running time, the maximum RAM used, the memory you requested (it has to be higher than MaxRSS, otherwise the job fails, but not much higher to allow the others to use the resource), and job status (failed, completed, running).

 **Add `-S MMDD` to have older jobs (default is today only).**